 Spring 2014 release.
 Sign up to our mailing list to be notified of publication date.
 Available exclusively on-line from caboose.
 Ships with a free title in our Kino-Agora series.
 See details below.

-Read a free chapter and Michael Witt’s background essay in the volume.
+Read a free chapter and an excerpt from Michael Witt’s background essay in the volume.
+See details below.

 Advance praise for Jean-Luc Godard’s True History of Cinema: